Wikia/mobile-wiki/README.md

 $ curl -H "Host:muppet.wikia-dev.com" "http://dev-joe:8000/wiki/Gonzo"

 ##Live reload
-on dev environments livereload server runs that reload your web browser on any change in front folder you can disable that by running gulp with --nosync parameter
+In dev environments the livereload plugin is available when the server is started with `npm run local`.
+This will reload your web browser on any change to the `front` folder.
+You can disable this behavior by running gulp with --nosync parameter, or as noted previously, by starting the server with `npm run dev`.

 ##[Release procedure](https://one.wikia-inc.com/wiki/Mercury/Release)